Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/FEP_Patho.md

 Distinguishing between accurately modeling a truly uncertain world and inaccurately modeling a certain world is crucial.
 In some cases, the world genuinely is uncertain, and modeling this accurately does not necessarily lead to anxiety.
 However, anxiety arises when the brain inaccurately models the world as uncertain even when it is not.
 This misalignment occurs when the brain's models persistently expect uncertainty due to prior experiences, leading to a new state of homeostasis based on learned uncertainty.
 This pathological state causes the individual to behave as if the world is uncertain, even when it becomes more predictable.
 Although the model described simplifies the complex processes involved in anxiety formation, it highlights the importance of how the brain differentiates between internal and external states.
 This differentiation, known as the Markov blanket, is crucial for understanding how the brain's internal models interact with external realities.
 Future research will need to delve deeper into these interoceptive aspects to fully understand anxiety.

-#### Schizophrenia
-According to the active inference framework, symptoms like hallucinations or delusions in schizophrenia can be explained as resulting from false inferences about the causes of sensory inputs [1][2].
-Specifically, an aberrant regulation of the precision parameter, which weights sensory evidence against prior beliefs, can lead to hallucinations if unreliable sensory data is given too much precision compared to prior beliefs [2].

-#### Autism Spectrum Disorder
-The active inference view suggests that the core deficit in autism may be a failure to attenuate or suppress the precision of sensory evidence for self-produced actions (sensory attenuation) [1][2].
-This could explain symptoms like hypersensitivity to sensory stimuli and difficulties with coherence and integration of information in autism.

 #### Depression
 The free energy principle has been proposed as a unifying framework where depression emerges from a collection of depressive beliefs or distorted representations of the world, particularly related to reward representation.
 Rumination involves repetitive and often unproductive thoughts about one’s mood, problems, and their origins, which typically leads to a depressed mood and hampers problem-solving.
 This persistent mental state can lead to mental disorders like major depression.
 Despite extensive research and various models explaining rumination, its exact function remains unclear.